I used to work in a large software sales organization at Oracle Corp.

-It may sound crazy because the income I was earning as a sales consultant was good, the annual bonuses were generious … it was a comfy and very secure role.
+It may sound crazy because the income I was earning as a sales consultant was good, the annual bonuses were generous … it was a comfy and very secure role.

 But I wanted more.

-This Mexican-American had made things clear to me.
+This Area Sales Manager had made things clear to me.
 There was more out there to learn than how to do a software demo over the web.